ariarturner/SQL-for-Analytics/README.md

 2. `WHERE` (Row filter)
   a.
 Each row is evaluated, rows that fail are removed
 3. `GROUP BY` (Grouping)
   a.
-Changes rows into row groups; now dealing with groups rather than rows
+Changes rows into row groups; now dealing with groups rather than rows; result is one row per group
 4. `HAVING` (Group filter)
   a.
 Each row *group* is evaluated, groups that fail are removed
 5. `SELECT` (Return expressions)